 Part 37: Communication.
 Sections covered include: Whether Spiritistic Manifestations can be attributed to Departed Souls, Whether and How Departed Souls can Converse Together, How we Communicate our Thoughts to our Fellow-men in the Present Life The Theory of the Unconscious Subliminal Self, The Theory of Mental Vibrations (this idea is still a favorite of New Agers), The Hypothesis of a Magnetic Fluid.
 Then some concluding thoughts on The Unseen World.
 This is the last post from Cardinal Lépicier’s book, for now, anyway.

 Part 38: Transitional, while I ponder what to do next, which book to explore, or what-have-you.
 Post contains info about two books and one dissertation, and also sharing some videos on the soul, and on growing in a time of turmoil.

 Body, Soul, and Life Everlasting.
-(Just beginning, ongoing.)
+(5 posts.
+Finished for now.)

 Part 39: The Christian church has taught for 2,000 years (except for a few groups), from Scripture down through the Father of the Church, the Great Councils, and down to our day, that humans have souls.
 But, he notes, some people began to question the teachings on the soul a few hundred years ago and now we have Evangelical Christians who doubt or reject even the reality of the soul altogether.